xylusthemes/wp-event-aggregator/README.txt

 15. Upcoming WP Events widget in front-end without Event image(Pro)

 == Changelog ==

+= 1.5.3 =
+* IMPROVEMENT: Some Improvements.
+* FIXED: some bug fixes.

 = 1.5.2 =
 * IMPROVEMENT: Import by FacebookPage now working after Facebook's API restriction and Some other Improvements